leialemon/projeto-web-b3/README.md

 namespace BrokerCRC{
     class BrokerResponsibiliy{
-        Represents the brokerage firms through which \n the user places the orders. \n Creates an unique portfolio for the user. \n Defines if fees are charged in an order \n and their amounts.
+        Represents the brokerage firms through which \n the appUser places the orders. \n Creates an unique portfolio for the appUser. \n Defines if fees are charged in an order \n and their amounts.
     }
     class BrokerCollaboration{
         Portfolio